mazen-salah/mazen-salah/README.md

 - 🔭 I’m currently working on **exciting projects in web and app development.
 Check out my repositories for insights into my work.**
 - 🌱 I’m currently exploring **enhancing app performance and optimization strategies**, **new frameworks and libraries for full-stack development**, and **cybersecurity practices, including bug bounty hunting**.
 - 💬 Ask me about **building web and mobile apps**, **web scraping and data extraction**, **automation and optimization**, and **Flutter and mobile development**.
-- 📫 How to reach me **https://wa.me/+201010112468**
+- 📫 How to reach me: [WhatsApp](https://wa.me/+201010112468)
-- 👨‍💻 Some of my projects are available at **https://github.com/mazen-salah?tab=repositories**
+- 👨‍💻 Some of my projects are available at my [GitHub repositories](https://github.com/mazen-salah?tab=repositories).
-- 📄 Know about my experiences **https://docs.google.com/document/d/1txgFcG2w-sVg4bHcEsqJNrzmJ78UdA_H/**
+- 📄 Know about my experiences in my [CV](https://docs.google.com/document/d/1txgFcG2w-sVg4bHcEsqJNrzmJ78UdA_H/).
-- 🎸 Fun fact **When I'm not coding, you can find me strumming my guitar!
+- 🎸 Fun fact: **When I'm not coding, you can find me strumming my guitar!
 I play in a band and love making music as much as creating innovative apps.
 Let's rock and code! 🎶**

 <div> <a href="https://www.linkedin.com/in/mazen3056" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
 <a href="https://github.com/mazen-salah" target="_blank"><img src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" target="_blank"></a>